Year 6 - Eagles, Sparrowhawks and Wolves

 Eagles: Mondays and Wednesdays.

 Your child must have their P.E. kit on these days.
 Failure to have it is likely to result in them not being able to participate in the lesson.
 In addition, children will not be able to participate if they do not have the correct P.E. kit.
 Please see the school website for more information on the P.E. kit requirements.
 If your child has their ears pierced, they will be required to either take out the earrings or cover them with tape for the lesson.
 Please remember Cooks Spinney only allows small stud earrings in school.

 Homework and Spellings

-Homework and spellings will be given out on Friday’s and will be due in the following Thursday.
+Homework and spellings will be given out on Friday’s and will be due in the following Friday.
+This can be found on Mathletics and Reading Eggs.
+Please remember that there will be a homework club Friday after school, please sign up for this at the office.
 Spellings must not only be practised, but also written into full sentences.
 If your child does not know the meaning of the word and is unable to find a definition, please make sure they speak to a member of the Year 6 team about the meaning.
-If homework is not completed, then children will be spending their Thursday lunch time completing it.

 Reading is an integral part of Year 6.This year we are having a big push to promote a love of reading across the school.
 It is very important that you ensure your children are reading on a daily basis, and, where possible, ask them questions about what they have read to support their comprehension.

 If you have any questions or concerns at any point throughout the year, please speak to either your child’s class teacher or another member of the Year 6 Team.

 Miss Pearce, Mrs Dackombe, Miss Farrell, Mrs Povey.